FDR0903/ctf25/slides.md

 ---

 # The Black-Scholes model: history

-* Only Nobel Prize (1997) for Mathematical Finance (for Robert Mertin and Myron Scholes.
-Fischer Black died in 1995 so he was ineligible)
+* Nobel Prize (1997) for Robert Mertin and Myron Scholes.
+(Fischer Black died in 1995 so he was ineligible)
 * Based on Louis Bachelier and Paul Samuelson work
 * Simple model but at the core of all pricing models, and trillions of dollars traded each year